pvguevarra/PlayIQ/README.md

 1. Transfer the APK to your device.
 2. Enable "Install from Unknown Sources" in Android settings.
 3. Tap on the APK file to install and open the app.
+(I drag and drop the APK straight onto emulator)

 ## Contributors